jesslns/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-More informatin on the curriculum can be found [here](https://faq.makers.tech/knowledge/how-can-i-learn-more-about-your-curriculum)
+More information on the curriculum can be found [here](https://faq.makers.tech/knowledge/how-can-i-learn-more-about-your-curriculum)

 #### Imperial College (Oct 2015 to Sep 2016)
 - MSc Hydrology and Water Resources Management (Merit)